 I’ve coached literally hundreds of people, and while they haven’t all adored their time at the podium, none of them have been torn apart by a rabid, drooling wolf-pack of vicious audience members.

 In fact, the vast majority of audiences are on your side.
-While they may not agree with everything you say, they want you to succeed as a speaker because that makes things much easier for them!
+While they may not agree with everything you say, they want you to succeed as a speaker because that makes their experience more pleasant, too!

 Try telling that to your amygdala, though!
 Your amygdala is the pre-verbal part of your brain that mediates fear; and like your immune system, while it’s there to protect you, it can make mistakes and over-react to situations that are actually non-threatening.